-Lyric-coloratura soprano EUN AH ROH made her debut in a fully-staged production as Queen of the Night in The Magic Flute, a role she has gone on to perform with several other companies.
-Additional performances include portrayals of Susanna in Le nozze di Figaro, Violetta in La Traviata, Voluptua in La Pizza con Funghi, Veronica in Dr. Miracle, among others.
+Praised for her “vocal gymnastics and projection”, Lyric-Coloratura Soprano Dr. Eun Ah Roh made her debut in a fully staged production as Queen of the Night in Mozart’s The Magic Flute, a role she has gone on to perform with several other companies.
+Additional performances include portrayals of Susanna in The Marriage of Figaro, Violetta in La Traviata, Voluptua in La Pizza con Funghi, Veronica in Dr. Miracle, among others.
 Dr. Roh has worked with New York Lyric Opera, Bethesda Summer Music Festival, Baekryeong Opera, S&A Opera, James Madison Opera, Mason Opera, Catholic University of America Opera, and Duquesne Opera.
-She performed as soprano soloist in Beethoven’s Symphony No. 9 and Handel’s Messiah, and has sung on the stages of Carnegie Hall in New York and Pittsburgh, National Opera Center in New York, Seoul Arts Center, Seoul Young-San Arts Center, Baekryeong Arts Center, and more.
+She performed as soprano soloist in Beethoven’s Symphony No. 9 and Handel’s Messiah.
+She has sung on the stages of Carnegie Halls in New York and Pittsburgh, the National Opera Center in New York, and various other venues in Korea such as Seoul Arts Center, Seoul Young-San Arts Center, Baekryeong Arts Center, and more.